REEL BREAKDOWN

 2. "Chiquito" Short Film - Teleportation FX

-Created in Maya and Houdini, textured in Substance Painter and rendered in Arnold and Redshift and compositing in Nuke.
-I started working on some basic scripts for the FX during summer where I was able to develop the globe simulation in the device.
+Created in Maya and Houdini, textured in Substance Painter, and rendered in Arnold and Redshift, and compositing in Nuke.
+I started working on some basic scripts for the FX during the summer, where I was able to develop the globe simulation in the device.
 I animated a noise and used a SOP and VOP networks to add the particles in the surface and tweak their look.
 I created the body particles with three layers of simulation.
 I did a spread simulation in Houdini using the mesh's position and then had two layers of particles.
-One that follows the same path as the spread and another one that I used a VOP network to add some noise to break up the edges of the mask.
+One that follows the same path as the spread, and another one that I used a VOP network to add some noise to break up the edges of the mask.

 6. Gabriela Carvalho

-Created in Maya and Marvelous Designer, textured in Substance Painter and rendered in Arnold.
+Created in Maya and Marvelous Designer, textured in Substance Painter, and rendered in Arnold.
 This is Gabriela Carvalho, the first human character I ever modeled!
-I did her character design Junior Year, when I was creating a personal thesis idea "PIXO" where she was the main character.
+I did her character design during my Junior Year, when I was creating a personal thesis idea, "PIXO," where she was the main character.
 I wanted to do a project to go through the pipeline of developing a character.
-I was able to get familiar with Advanced Skeleton since that's how I rigged her body and face and also learn Marvelous Designer!
-Once I have time I want to revisit this project to try a little bit of character animation.
+I was able to get familiar with Advanced Skeleton since that's how I rigged her body and face, and also learn Marvelous Designer!
+Once I have time, I want to revisit this project to try a little bit of character animation.